Jassu225/batch-fetch/README.md

 #### Parameters

 - `resource`: `RequestInfo | URL` - The resource to fetch
-- `init?`: `BatchRequestInit` - Request options with additional batch-specific properties
+- `init?`: `FetchRequestInit` - Request options with additional timeout property
-  - `concurrency?`: `number` - Override global concurrency for this request
   - `timeout?`: `number` - Request timeout in milliseconds
   - All other standard `RequestInit` properties